hujhax/austin-improv-wiki/Shows/The Source.md

 	</table>
 </div>

-***The Source*** was a mainstage show at [[The Institution Theater]].
+***The Source*** was a mainstage show at [[Theatres/The Institution Theater|The Institution Theater]].
 It combined improv games, monologs, and music into an audience-interactive experience inspired by 1960s cult indoctrinations.

 ## Summary
 The show ran Fridays at 10pm from 7/24/15 to 8/28/15.
 Each show included the entire cast, with one performer each night playing the cult leader, named Mother Yod or Father Yod as appropriate.
 Performer costumes defaulted to  beige/cream/off-white loose, flowing garments.